 Do you want the viewer to feel urgency?
 A faster pace would do that like in the story It’s Bad.

-This story’s pace is much slower than that.
-And that pace is going to help up tell this story.
+This story’s pace has a slower pace.
+That pace is helping tell this story.

 Our story begins with a medium shot of the airplane in the field.